Get Your Best Mortgage Deal... FOR FREE!

 Applicants need a good income and a good credit rating.
 There are no mortgage deals for a bad credit score when applying for let-to-buy mortgages.
 Similarly, applicants who have previously filed for bankruptcy or face county court judgments and arrears will face huge obstacles if they choose to pursue any let-to-buy mortgages.

 There can be some pressures and risks associated with having a let-to-buy mortgage.
+Below we cover the main risks to be aware of before considering this type of mortgage.

 Not one but two mortgaged properties

 First of all, you become responsible not only for one but two properties and two mortgages.
 This means you may be stretching your household budget to cover maintenance costs for two houses.
-Although the rent will normally cover and works needed.
+Although the rent will normally cover and work needed.
 Additionally, becoming a landlord can increase your responsibilities significantly.

 Financial risk